 Though we’ve largely become accustomed to the electronic vibrato effect, it can be to our benefit to make our vibrato pedals sound more “natural”.

-Have a rise time will help us achieve this by offsetting the amount of vibrato the pedal will produce as we engage the pedal.
+Having a rise time will help us achieve this by offsetting the amount of vibrato the pedal will produce as we engage the pedal.
 This may require some clever pedal work (try using unlatched modes to get the most out of this technique).

 Combine It With Tremolo